brefphp/bref/docs/news/02-bref-2.0.md

 - PHP 8.0+ is now required (7.4 support is dropped).
 - Serverless Framework v3 is now required (2.x is obsolete).
 Run `serverless --version` to check.
 - The `vendor/bin/bref` commands have been moved to the `serverless` CLI (detailed below).
+- If you have a `docker-compose.yml` for local development, it needs to be adjusted (detailed below).

 ## Simpler runtime configuration

 Bref 2.0 lets us configure the runtime and PHP version in a much simpler way in `serverless.yml` ([#1394](https://github.com/brefphp/bref/pull/1394)).
 Here's an example below.

-Note: **All of these new changes are optional**, you can keep using the Bref v1 syntax as it still works (no breaking changes).
+Note: **this new feature is optional**, you can keep using the Bref v1 syntax as it still works (this is not a breaking change).

 Before (Bref v1 syntax):